chreekat/chreekat.github.io/source/_posts/2012-03-01-ditching-the-imperative.md

 Those specific, tightly coupled functions one must create now get access to variables in the outer scope, and aren't visible outside of that scope.

 But, I still feel this is too imperative.
+(There's another problem, too.
+This won't compile for reasons I'll get to below.
+But let's stick to the ugly factor for now.)
 Can I do better than "If this then do that else do this?"

 Next insight: To make this more declarative and functional, I can take the case switiching out of my *manual* control and put it into the capable hands of the